mkumble/LogMonitorService/README.md

 3. logsController Ingress: Invokes the logService module for the request.
 4. logsService: Creates streams either from the local logs and/or remote logs based on the serverUrls.
      i.
 Local logs:
-         a. fileOperations utility is used to read the local logs data asynchronously to a stream.
+         a. logFileOperations utility is used to read the local logs data asynchronously to a stream.
          b.
 The stream is filtered based on the criteria using the LogsStreamTransform class.
          c.
 The stream is then formatted as JSON using the SingleResponseStreamTransform class. ii.
 Remote logs: